 Some industries have a pulse to them.
 Apple puts out a new phone every year, a publisher may push a book every couple months, a software team may release a new version of their software once a year.
 Extreme Programming has proven beneficial in these environments where you have to meet regular deadlines.

-XP team size
+XP programming and team size

 Extreme programming consists of small teams of 2 to 12 people.
 It is possible for an XP team’s size to grow, but the root purpose—adaptability—must still be possible.